Mississippi’s Commercial Driver’s License Laws

 The requirements to obtain a Mississippi CDL and the reasons for disqualification.

-In order to operate a commercial motor vehicle (CMV) in Mississippi, the operator must possess a commercial driver's license (CDL).
+To operate a commercial motor vehicle (CMV) in Mississippi, the operator must possess a commercial driver's license (CDL).
 There are several classes of CDLs and various endorsements that are required for certain cargo.
 Each license comes with specific entitlements and regulations.
-This article outlines the process to obtain the different types of commercial licenses and how an operator can lose this privilege.
+This article outlines the process of obtaining the different types of commercial licenses and how an operator can lose this privilege.

 There are three classes of CDLs corresponding to the weight of the truck and/or trailer(s).